DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 * a school or group of schools (sometimes referred to as school-led training, or an apprenticeship)
 * [Teach First](https://www.teachfirst.org.uk/) (a charitable organisation)

-Once you’ve found a course you’re interested in you can talk to the training provider before you apply.
+Once you’ve found a course you’re interested in, you can talk to the training provider before you apply.
 For example, you might want to find out:

 * where your placements and theoretical learning might happen
 * how many schools you’ll be doing placements in and how long each placement will last